-At 31 December 2016, Inter bank borrowings includes Islamic Window's inter bank borrowings with other banks of RO 79,340,000 (2015: RO 52,325,000)
+At 31 December 2017, Inter bank borrowings includes Islamic Banking Window's inter bank borrowings with other banks of RO 71,950 thousand (2016: RO 79,340 thousand).

-At 31 December 2016, inter bank borrowings with one bank individually represented 20% or more of the Inter bank's borrowings (2015: Nil).
+At 31 December 2017, inter bank borrowings with one bank individually represented 20% or more of the Inter bank's borrowings (2016: one bank).
 The Bank has not had any defaults of principal, interest or other breaches during the year on its borrowed funds.